 Diana Raab is the award-winning author of nine books, including the 2014 poetry collection Lust.
 She recognizes the transformative power of writing for both the writer and the reader.
 Thanks to the generous support of Diana and Simon Raab, the UC Santa Barbara community has the opportunity to engage with some of today’s most dynamic authors.
 Through The Diana and Simon Raab Writer-in-Residence Series, creative writers, humanities scholars, journalists, and filmmakers explore the craft of writing with UCSB students in an intimate classroom setting.
 While in residence, the writers also deliver a public lecture or reading for the Santa Barbara community.

 The Diana and Simon Raab Writer-in-Residence Series is based at the Interdisciplinary Humanities Center (IHC), one of the most active and innovative humanities centers in the country.
 The IHC organizes lectures, seminars and conferences and sponsors an annual series on an issue of social consequence.
 It also supports interdisciplinary research groups, hosts artist residencies and offers a variety of humanities courses, including writing workshops for UC student veterans.
 The Diana and Simon Raab Writer-in-Residence Series is copresented by the UCSB Writing Program.
 Serving more than 7,000 students each year, the Program’s courses focus on study of and practice with writing in academic, professional, and civic contexts.
 Recognized nationally for its innovative theoretical and practical approach, the Writing Program was recently awarded a Certificate of Excellence by the Conference on College Composition and Communication.

 The 2018-2019 Diana and Simon Raab Writer-in-Residence is award-winning poet and educator Tyree Daye.
 Daye is a poet from Youngsville, North Carolina.
 He is the author of two poetry collections: River Hymns, 2017 APR/Honickman First Book Prize winner, and Cardinal, forthcoming from Copper Canyon Press, 2020.
-Daye is a 2017 Ruth Lilly Finalist and Cave Canem fellow and longtime member of the editorial staff at Raleigh Review.
-He received his MFA in poetry from North Carolina State University.
-Daye’s work has been published in Prairie Schooner, New York Times, Nashville Review.
+Daye is a 2017 Ruth Lilly Finalist and Cave Canem fellow.
+Daye’s work has been published in Prairie Schooner, The New York Times, Nashville Review.
 Daye won the 2019 Palm Beach Poetry Festival Langston Hughes Fellowship and is a 2019 Kate Tufts Finalist.
 Daye most recently was awarded a 2019 Whiting Award in Poetry.